 claim as a keepsake.
 But all he found was a small mimeographed book of

-poems that Juliana had written.
-One of them was titled Dead Woman
+Julianas poems.
+One of them was titled Dead Woman Walking

 A ten-year-old girl is asleep